Akita International University: Dining

 AIU's cafeteria serves breakfast, lunch, and dinner; people without meal plans can purchase individual meals or prepaid cards.
 The cafeteria also has a restaurant that operates at limited hours, serving dishes cooked to order.

 In Student Hall, there's a cafe that sells various foods and drinks and the AIU shop, a convenience store with packaged foods.

 There are many beverage vending machines around the campus.

+A typical meal at AIU includes an entree, a side dish, and a serving of fruit or other dessert.
+Unlimited rice, soup, green tea, water, and condiments are available.

 Also, there are a few small businesses next to the campus that sell food.

 Student housing

 AIU offers several on-campus housing options for the 91% of students who live on campus.
+Housing is free during summer breaks for students enrolled in the prior spring semester and the following fall semester, but housing fees are required for winter breaks.
 Housing is guaranteed for international students.